How to leverage the Net Promoter Score

 Relies on accurate contact information: Like any customer feedback initiative, online surveys rely on accurate contact information, namely email address or mobile number.
 To be effective this relies on effective database maintenance, as well as regularly reviewing the process and procedures surrounding this.

 Relies on internet connection and email address: While most people have access to the internet, email and a smartphone, there are some segments of the population where online surveys fail to cut-through, such as subsets of the elderly population and the NZ farming sector.

 Getting noticed: Due to the volume of emails, there’s a chance that your customers overlook your survey invitation in their inbox.
 Counteract this with a well-targeted invitation, with a clear message and ensure you consult the wider marketing and communications calendar before scheduling to avoid overlaps.

 Keep your business objectives in mind: What are the objectives of the survey?
 This could be setting KPIs, employee retention, or measuring the performance of key touchpoints.

-Keep it short: No more than five minutes.
+Keep it short: Between 2-3 minutes.
 This will increase your response rate.

 Use jargon: Use common words and keep your language simple to reduce the chance of questions being misunderstood.
 This will also help to increase your response rate.

-Send a survey months after a customer’s purchase: A badly timed survey is not ideal.
-Aim for a survey to be deployed soon after a purchase or interaction.
+Send a survey months after a customer’s purchase: A badly timed survey is not ideal—unless it's a relationship-focused survey aimed at gauging the overall health of your relationship with your customers.
+Aim to deploy a survey soon after a purchase or interaction.

 What is considered a “good” NPS survey response rate will vary greatly from business to business, depending on your target audience.